“Why are you rolling down the windows?” he yells from the back. “We were hot boxing!”

 if you have any questions about “recovered produce”, i’m yr girl

 i hear the train coming and it is definitely mine and everyone else runs past me i keep walking. even slow down.

-and it feels nice to be felt if not seen
+especially slow down so people trace around me like i am a stone and it feels nice to be felt if not seen

-to pull a cluster of grapes from a tote bag and eat them and be late to work
+it feels nice to saunter down to the empty platform and rub rose oil balm on my whole legs and make my tattoos shine. to pull a cluster of grapes from a tote bag and eat them and be late to work

 press me flat and hold me between two of your fingers like a cigarette